 - Heat olive oil in a heavy frying pan, then brown pork chops 3 minutes on each side.
 Put pork chops in baking dish and put in preheated oven to roast 8-10 minutes, or until internal temperature of the meat reaches 155-160F/68-71C when measured with an Instant Read Meat Thermometer (affiliate link).
 (You’ll be cooking the pork chops a bit more in the sauce, so take them out at the lower end of the temperature range if you can.)

 - While pork chops cook, deglaze the pan with the chicken stock, scraping off any browned bits and cooking until the stock has reduced by about 1/2.
 Then whisk in the Apricot Preserves (affiliate link) and cook 2-3 minutes (the sauce doesn’t need to be completely smooth.)
 Whisk in the Dijon mustard.

 - Put the pork chops into the pan with the sauce, and turn them several times to coat with sauce, then cook about 2 minutes more.
 Serve pork chops hot, with the flavorful sauce spooned over.

 - When I made this there were no leftovers, so I don’t know how well it would reheat.
 If anyone does refrigerate leftovers and reheat later, I’d love to know how that worked.

-I used Smucker’s sugar-free apricot preserves.
+I used Sugar-Free Apricot Preserves (affiliate link).
 If you don’t want to use preserve with Splenda, pick a brand that’s the lowest in sugar you can find.